-1 Scope
+1. Scope

-1.1 Where an event has a situation not covered by internal rules, these Rules shall be considered to be definitive.

-1.2 These Rules apply to the following levels of competition.

-L1: Official FIDE events as defined by the FIDE Events Commission (D.IV.01.1) or FIDE World Championship and Olympiad Commission (D.I, D.II)

-L2: Competitions where FIDE titles and title norms can be earned

-L3: FIDE Rated Competitions
+- 1.1 Where an event has a situation not covered by internal rules, these Rules shall be considered to be definitive. - 1.2 These Rules apply to the following levels of competition. - L1 Official FIDE events see FIDE Handbook, Section D, Regulations for Specific Competitions (World Championships, Chess Olympiad, Continental Championships and so on) - L2: Competitions where FIDE titles and title norms can be earned, according to FIDE Handbook B.01 (FIDE Title Regulations) - L3: FIDE Rated Competitions, according to FIDE Handbook B.02 (FIDE Rating Regulations) - 1.3 These competition rules may contain regulations defined by other FIDE Commissions, which are listed in the FIDE Handbook.

-L4: All other competitions

-Rules that apply to specific types of competitions shall have the competition level indicated.
-Otherwise the rules shall apply to all levels of competitions.

-1.3 These competition rules may contain regulations defined by other FIDE Commissions, which are listed in the FIDE Handbook.
 Where possible, references to these external regulations shall be shown.

-2 The Chief Organiser (CO)
+2. The Chief Organiser (CO)